stephanj/BM25/README.md

 ```

 The default implementation uses the Porter2 stemmer from Snowball.
-However you can implement other implementations, for example from CoreNLP or Lucene.
+However you can add very easily other implementations, for example from CoreNLP or Lucene.